showyourwork/showyourwork/docs/api.rst

 -------

-These modules are located in ``showyourwork/worfklow/rules`` and their contents are importted into the global namespace when executing the workflow.
+These modules are located in ``showyourwork/worfklow/rules`` and their contents are imported into the global namespace when executing the workflow.
 The functions and variables defined in these modules are used in several of the rules.